Wild Blueberry Curd Ice Cream is a decadent dessert with a gorgeous color. You need this in your life!

 Recently, the spark has been returning, and it’s like discovering an old friend.
 I want to shower my old friend with kisses.
 My god, I missed you.

 Suddenly out of nowhere, I find myself desperate to play catch up, writing down recipe idea upon recipe idea.
 Things to make, things to try, ingredient combinations to explore.

 I’m scared the spark will vanish before I’ve had a chance to get to everything.
 It was gone for so long!
 This feels foreign and lovely and confusing.
 Both exciting and tiresome at once.

 I wanted to share some exciting news.
 Many of you have asked me about food photography lessons for quite some time, and I am thrilled to announce that I am teaching two workshops this summer!
 There will be a single day bootcamp class in June, and a two day workshop in July.
 I’m keeping each workshop very small, with only 6 students for a relaxed vibe and lots of hands-on experience.
-There are more details at the links below:
+Edit: The workshops have ended!

 - 3 cups frozen wild blueberries (see notes)

 - 2 large eggs

 - 1/4 cup fresh squeezed lemon juice (2-3 lemons)